Skip to content

 Auger Bit vs Forstner Bit

 An auger drill bit is more useful than a Forstner bit for removing waste material from a borehole (during drilling).
-Although Forstner bits can drill faster and is capable of producing a flat bottom hole, whereas auger bits have a larger guide screw, they cannot produce a flat bottom hole.
+Although Forstner bits can drill faster and are capable of producing a flat bottom hole, whereas auger bits have a larger guide screw, they cannot produce a flat bottom hole.

 Auger Bit vs Hole Saw

-Following are the important benefits of using an auger bit:
+The following are the important benefits of using an auger bit:

 1. Drill Depth: Auger drill bits can drill deep holes (up to 600mm or 31") in wood.
-This characteristic makes auger bits ideal for multiple woodworking jobs such as drilling holes for furniture making, gardening, planting, and material mixing.
+This characteristic makes auger bits ideal for multiple woodworking jobs, such as drilling holes for furniture making, gardening, planting, and material mixing.

 2. Quality of Holes: For better quality holes, Auger Bits have sharp spurs on the edge of the tip that drill a uniform and smooth hole throughout the complete drilling process.